blackboard/hayabusa/README.md

 * clean - Deletes the build directory.
 * deployB2 - Deploy the Building Block into your Learn instance. (e.g. ./gradlew -Dserver=localhost deployB2)

-Note: deployB2 requires Starting Block (see below) to be installed on the development server.
-The provided development servers for the hackathon already has this tool installed.
+Note: deployB2 requires 'Starting Block' B2 to be installed on your development server.

 ## Extended B2 Exention Points
 * blackboard.platform.renderingHook